 Travel with AdventureSmith Specialist Arielle Lightcap aboard the 90-guest S.S.
-Legacy as she navigates the Columbia and Snake Rivers—as well as the region’s diverse wineries—on the Rivers of Adventure small ship river cruise.
+Legacy (now the 86-guest Wilderness Legacy) as she navigates the region’s diverse wineries and exciting whitewater on this Columbia and Snake River cruise.

 This river cruise’s itinerary offered a little something for everyone.

 Traveling to an exotic and faraway place might not always be feasible due to limited time away from life’s many obligations.
 This was the case for me, and I settled on the 8-day Rivers of Adventure cruise when looking at nearby, U.S.-based cruise options.
 Whether you are a history buff, an outdoorsy type or someone who likes to enjoy a glass of local wine, this itinerary offered a little something for everyone.

 The cruise follows the Columbia and Snake Rivers, running from Portland, Oregon, to Clarkston, Washington, or reverse.
 With only domestic flights required to get to and from the embarkation and disembarkation cities, the travel required felt easy and familiar.
 Coming from Reno, Nevada, it only took two, quick hour-and-a-half flights to get to Lewiston, Idaho, the neighboring town to Clarkston, Washington.
 After landing in Lewiston at 11pm, I was able to easily call a taxi to take me to my hotel—no language barriers and no currency conversion calculating necessary.